 - Lemon juice: Fresh lemon juice is always best, but you can use bottled lemon juice if needed.

-- Minute tapioca: If you don't have minute tapioca, you can use 1.5 tablespoons of cornstarch mixed with 2 tablespoons of cold water.
-Mix the cornstarch and water together until smooth, and add it to the simmering strawberry mixture a few minutes before the end of cook time.
-Stir it constantly for about 1-2 minutes, or until thickened.
-Immediately remove from the heat.
+- Minute tapioca: If you don't have minute tapioca, you can thicken the jam with 1.5 tablespoons of cornstarch mixed with 2 tablespoons of cold water.
+Add to the strawberry mixture a few minutes before the end of cooking time.

 Variations